Alumni-Network-App/Alumni-network-backend2/README.md

 - POST /api/v1/reply/post/{postId}
   - Returns a link to the newly created reply.
+  - Body (Required)
+    - content -> The message content of the reply.
   - Statuscodes
     - 403 FORBIDDEN -> If the logged in user attempts to create a reply to a post they don't have access to.
     - 400 BAD REQUEST -> If the specified post id doesn't link to a post.